-Imagine this, you’ve arrived to a resort and entered the lobby of the building.
-You check in and began making your way through the rest of the building out to the start of the property.
+Imagine this, you’ve arrived at a resort and entered the lobby of the building.
+You check-in and began making your way through the rest of the building out to the start of the property.

 As you leave the lobby you begin walking on a paved path that winds its way through lawns of green grass that have been decorated with small gardens, alive with colorful and fragrant tropical flowers.